 Working closely with the LGBT community and their loved ones, James Matson, MA, LPCC and Kallen Thornton, MSW, LCSW realized that many experienced a lot of pain and broken family dynamics.
 Bringing their talent and unique skill-sets to the practice, James and Kallen wanted to empower their clients to create the authenticity and relational depth that would create long-term satisfaction.
 Now, as a unified team, Isaac, James, and Kallen are highly skilled in helping individuals, couples, and families achieve their goals.

 About Us/Mission Statement

 All of our personal flourishing took place on a therapist’s couch.
 When we each realized that we’re all inherently valuable, we were filled with excitement to offer the same life-changing process to those in our local community.
 In response we created a safe place where people can share their stories, their pain, and their confusion.
 But what we’ve discovered most is that we created a place where people watch their lives change – a place where celebration happens and joy blossoms.

 Our Mission is to embrace your whole identity by integrating psychological and spiritual aspects of self with evidenced based resources to fully love yourself and love others.
 Put more simply, we believe that there are better ways to exist in the world and be in relationship.
 Our goal is to help you reach them.

 ISAAC ARCHULETA, MA, LPC

-As a young boy, Isaac often felt odd, like a broken boy.
+As a young child, Isaac often felt odd, like a broken boy.
 After years of being teased by family and peers, Isaac started to hate himself.
 Growing up in a religious home filled him with both hope and deeply entrenched shame.

 After surveying his religious beliefs and sexuality, with several years in therapy, Isaac found a resting spot that felt holistically authentic.
 He now offers professional help to help those navigating the road he’s journeyed.